ninjasource/serialitm/README.md

 # serialitm
-A rust command line tool used to read ITM packets off the serial port
+A Rust command line tool used to read ITM packets off the serial port.
+This tool was specifically written to help out us poor windows users who always struggle with the serial port.
+The code really just connects two crates together: itm and serialport

+Example Usage:
+cargo run com3

+or just edit and use run.bat directly.